kelseyhightower/nomad-on-kubernetes/docs/04-nomad-infrastructure.md

 vault                           XX.XX.XXX.XXX   XX.XXX.XX.XXX  8200:31968/TCP,8201:31817/TCP
 ```

-Do not continue to the next section until the above Nomad services have obtained an external IP address.
+Do not continue until the above Nomad services have obtained an external IP address.

 ## Create the Kubernetes Secrets